awsdocs/amazon-polly-developer-guide/doc_source/get-started-what-next.md

 # Access the audio stream from the response
 if "AudioStream" in response:
-    # Note: Closing the stream is important as the service throttles on the
+    # Note: Closing the stream is important because the service throttles on the
     # number of parallel connections.
 Here we are using contextlib.closing to
     # ensure the close method of the stream object will be called automatically
     # at the end of the with statement's scope.
         with closing(response["AudioStream"]) as stream:
         output = os.path.join(gettempdir(), "speech.mp3")

         try:
             # Open a file for writing the output as a binary stream
                 with open(output, "wb") as file:
                 file.write(stream.read())
         except IOError as error:
             # Could not write to file, exit gracefully